ycq3/franken-wordpress/README.md

 What about SSL cert?
 Use `SERVER_NAME=mydomain.com, :80` Caddy, the underlying application server is flexible enough for multiple entries.
 Separate multiple values with a comma.
 It will still request certificate.

+## Using in Real Projects?
+Join the Chat
+You can join our Slack chat to ask questions or connect directly.
+[Connect on Slack](https://join.slack.com/t/thatmiracle/shared_invite/zt-2hxi2pz12-0Pnf8zwCB3zWZ9SJmC0Qtg)